Seth Jones

-Jared Seth Jones (born October 3, 1994) is an American professional ice hockey defenseman and alternate captain for the Chicago Blackhawks of the National Hockey League (NHL).
-He was selected fourth overall by the Nashville Predators in the 2013 NHL Entry Draft.
+Jared Seth Jones (born October 3, 1994) is an American professional ice hockey defenseman for the Florida Panthers of the National Hockey League (NHL).
+He was selected fourth overall by the Nashville Predators in the 2013 NHL entry draft.
 After two seasons playing for the United States National Team Development Program, Jones joined the Western Hockey League's (WHL) Portland Winterhawks.
+He has also played in the NHL for the Columbus Blue Jackets and the Chicago Blackhawks.

 Jones has represented the United States several times internationally.
 He won back-to-back gold medals at the 2011 and 2012 IIHF World U18 Championships.
 He was a member of the 2013 World Junior Ice Hockey Championships team that won a gold medal.
+Jones won the Stanley Cup with the Panthers in 2025.

 Early life

 Jones was born in Arlington, Texas, to Amy and Ronald "Popeye" Jones, when his father was a member of the National Basketball Association's (NBA) Dallas Mavericks.
 He is the middle of the couple's three children, all sons, with Justin being older and Caleb younger.
 Jones began playing hockey at the age of five when the family was living in Denver, Colorado, while his father was playing for the Nuggets.
 Justin wanted to play inline hockey with friends.
 Justin and Seth were given inline skates and in the winter received ice hockey skates.
 Not knowing much about ice hockey, Popeye asked Hockey Hall of Famer Joe Sakic, then playing in Denver with the Colorado Avalanche, for advice to help his sons become better players after running into him at the Pepsi Center, where both of their respective teams played.
 Sakic told Popeye to have his sons work on their skating, knowing they would likely have size and natural athleticism.
 As a result, Seth took skating classes for a year before he began playing organized hockey at age six.
 He was in attendance for Game 7 when the Avalanche won the Stanley Cup in 2001.